osedo/GSA-MREMA/README.md

 &nbsp;

 ### Normalize Data
-We follow DESeq2 workflow to normalize data, this is optional users can use and other packages.
+We follow DESeq2 workflow to normalize data, this is optional users can use other packages.
 It should be noted that users could also use microarray data.

 ```R
 dea_raw_count<- DESeqDataSetFromMatrix(countData = assay(sum_exp_raw_count), colData = colData(sum_exp_raw_count), design = ~ GROUP)